emidln/haddock/README.rst

 How do I use it?
 ----------------

 You need two things - the API description document, and the implementation.

-You can find the description document in `examples` and the example python in the root directory.
+You can find the example description document in `haddock/test` and the example Python in the root directory.
 Simply run `example.py` and navigate to http://localhost:8094/v1/weather?postcode=61000&unixTimestamp=1 for a demonstration.

-To be more exact - Haddock maps methods from *versions* of an API onto Klein-powered routes.
-You have *API endpoints*, each with one or more *processors*, each of which can map onto one or more *versions*.

 More Detail
 -----------